FROM SICK CARE TO HEALTH CREATION

 Public Health, Prevention, & Personalized Medicine: $781 Billion

-These figures represent a desperate societal demand for solutions that prevent disease rather than merely manage it.
+These figures are a desperate societal demand for solutions that prevent disease instead of just managing it.

 Bridging the Gap (The Strategic Imperative)

-On one side, we have the $6.3 trillion wellness market, fueled by consumer demand but often plagued by pseudoscience, marketing hype, and lack of rigor.
+On one side, the $6.3 trillion wellness market, fueled by consumer demand but often full of pseudoscience, marketing hype, and no rigor.

-On the other side, we have basic science—the brilliant work being done in labs like those at MIT and Harvard—which often remains trapped in academic journals, failing to reach the people who need it most.
+On the other, basic science—the brilliant work in labs like those at MIT and Harvard—often trapped in academic journals, never reaching the people who need it most.

 This is the "Valley of Death" for preventive innovation.

-My mission, and the core message, is to build the bridge across this chasm.
+My mission, and my core message, is to build the bridge across it.

 The Left Bank (Basic Science): We need the rigor of molecular mechanisms, lipidomics, and stem cell research.